 and want to publish a URL that looks like

-In this case, the recommended procedure is to create an external link page to the "long URL" page.
-The external link page will act as a redirect to the actual page.
+If you can't move the page higher up in the Pagetree so that the URL will be shorter, the next best option is to create an shortcut page to the "long URL" page.
+The shortcut page will act as a redirect to the "long URL" page.

 - In the Page module, right-click on the home page of your site and select Page Actions > New

 - In the New Record frame, select a position for the new page

 - Position the page at the highest level of your site possible (tree-hierarchy, not vertical position)

 - It is a good idea to keep all of the site's redirects together in one area, for example the last pages in the Pagetree, so they are easily located and identified in the future

 - Click OK to save and refresh the page